Terms & Conditions

 We neither control nor endorse, nor are responsible for, any third party content and we make no representations or warranties with respect to them.
 The availability of any third-party content through the Websites does not imply the endorsement of, or affiliation with, any provider of such Websites or materials.
 Your use of any third party content is at your own risk and is subject to any terms, conditions and policies applicable to them (such as terms of service or privacy policies of the providers of the third party content).

-LINKING TO OUR WEBSITE.
-You may link to this Website provided that such link does not involve:
+LINKING TO OUR WEBSITES.
+You may link to the Websites provided that such link does not involve:

 - unauthorized use of our logo;